ubccr/xdmod/README.md

 #### RPM

-This process has been tested on CentOS 6 and CentOS 7.
+This process has been tested on CentOS 7.
 Known issues are documented in the [Building FAQ](#building-faq) below.
 If you run into any issues not listed below on these or any other platforms, please let us know.

 This procedure assumes your `rpmbuild` directory is `~/rpmbuild`.
 If it is not, substitute accordingly.